 Register a death West Sussex.

 It is necessary to register a death in West Sussex within five days.
-But before you go any further, please download our Free Guide and Tips which will save you time and money.
+But before you go any further, please what to do when someone dies which will save you time and money.
 But before you do that, why not watch the helpful video on how to register a death and related matters.
 If you are in need of a good family undertaker, go here.

 The doctor attending the deceased will issue a medical cause of death certificate.
 This certificate will normally be given to the relatives for them to take to the registrar.
 You can book an appointment to register a death in West Sussex using the West Sussex Registrars online booking system, or you can call them 01243 642122.

 Should the death be referred to the Coroner (which is not unusual) this could mean a post-mortem taking place and perhaps an inquest.
 In this circumstance the coroner will send the medical paperwork direct to the West Sussex registrar.
 The coroner’s officer will usually let you know when the paperwork has been sorted.
 You can then make your appointment with the registrar to register the death.